open-edge-insights/eii-rest-data-export/README.md

   2. Ensure EII is provisioned.

-  3. Make sure TestServer application is running by following [README.md](../tools/HttpTestServer/README.md)
+  3. Ensure the pre-requisites for starting the TestServer application are enabled by following [README.md](../tools/HttpTestServer/README.md#Pre-requisites-for-running-the-HttpTestServer).

   4. RestDataExport is pre-equipped with a python [tool](./etcd_update.py) to insert data into etcd which can be used to insert the required HttpServer ca cert into the config of RestDataExport before running it.
 The below commands should be run for running the tool which is a pre-requisite before starting RestDataExport: